dmlc/dgl/examples/pytorch/rgat/README.md

-Relational Graph Attentation Networks (RGAT)
+Relational Graph Attention Networks (RGAT)
 ==============
-This is an adaptation of RGCN where the graph convolution is replaced with graph attention.
+This is an adaptation of RGCN where graph convolution is replaced with graph attention.

 Dependencies
 ------------